lsjbh45/problem-solving/snippet.md

   - complete binary tree: a binary tree in which every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible

   - perfect binary tree: a binary tree in which all interior nodes have two children and all leaves have the same depth or same level

+- binary search tree (BST): sorted binary tree. value of each node is greater than the node values of the left subtree and less than node values of the right subtree

+  - allows binary search for fast lookup, addition, and removal: average $O(log n)$, worst $O(n)$

+  - self-balancing BST: BST that automatically keeps its height small in the face of arbitrary item insertions and deletions

+  - height-balanced BST: BST that the height is defined to be logarithmic $O(log n)$ (i.e. AVL trees, red-black tree)